The Structure and Evolution of LRDs: Insights from JWST NIRSpec Medium and High Resolution Spectroscopy at $z\sim4$: Discussion

 Recent work by \cite{2025arXiv250316595R} and \cite{2026arXiv260118864S} suggests that electron scattering can significantly broaden the Balmer emission lines.
 A key piece of evidence is that for high SNR H$\alpha$ line profiles, models that convolve a single Gaussian with an exponential wing could yield the best fit.
-Specifically, two sources in our sample overlap with those analyzed by \cite{2025arXiv250316595R}: scrid-73488 (our $\log(M_{\rm BH}/M_{\odot}) = 6.58$ versus their value of 6.1) and scrid-53501 (our $\log(M_{\rm BH}/M_{\odot}) = 6.55$ versus their upper limit of 5.6).
-It is worth noting that our use of a double-Gaussian profile to fit the broad component gets reasonable fitting results \citep[double-Gaussian profile also giving similar BIC values for most sources in][]{2025arXiv250316595R} and yields a black hole mass roughly one order of magnitude lower than that from a single-Gaussian fit in \cite{2025arXiv250316595R} due to a better capture of the line shape.
-Nevertheless, fully accounting for the electron scattering effect could potentially lower the inferred $M_{\rm BH}$ by an additional $\sim0.7~\rm dex$.
+Specifically, two sources in our sample overlap with those analyzed by \cite{2025arXiv250316595R}: srcid-73488 (our $\log(M_{\rm BH}/M_{\odot}) = 6.58$ versus their value of 6.1) and srcid-53501 (our $\log(M_{\rm BH}/M_{\odot}) = 6.55$ versus their upper limit of 5.6).